odoo/owl/doc/hooks.md

 all components.
 But sometimes, we want to _scope_ that knowledge to a subtree.

-For example, if we have a form view component, maybe we would like to make some `model` object available to all sub component, but not to the whole application.
+For example, if we have a form view component, maybe we would like to make some `model` object available to all sub components, but not to the whole application.
-This is where the `useSubEnv` hook may be useful: it let a component add some information to the environment in a way that only the component and its children can access it:
+This is where the `useSubEnv` hook may be useful: it lets a component add some information to the environment in a way that only the component and its children can access it: